sergii-bond/data_analyst/NYC_Subway/README.md

 We want to see whether the usage of subway in New York increases or decreases depending on rain.
 Independent variable: rainy days
 Dependent variable: Number of subway entries per hour
-Null hypothesis: average numbers of entries per hour are the same on rainy or non-rainy days.
+Null hypothesis: Average numbers of entries per hour are the same on rainy or non-rainy days.
-Alternative Hypothesis: average numbers of entries per hour are different on rainy or non-rainy days.
+Alternative Hypothesis: Average numbers of entries per hour are different on rainy or non-rainy days.
-type of test: Mann-Whitney U test
+Type of test: Mann-Whitney U test
-p = 0.0249
+Two tailed p critical: p = 0.0498
 Given significance level of 5% the results are statistically significant and the average usage of subway on rainy days differs from the usage on non-rainy days.

 ##Problem Set 4: